Monthly Archives: November 2023

 --Ezra Pound, Hugh Selwyn Mauberly

-In the summer 2001, as a young doctoral student, I visited Steve Fuller at the University of Warwick for a few weeks.
+In the summer of 2001, as a young doctoral student, I visited Steve Fuller at the University of Warwick for a few weeks.
 I clearly remember one of our meetings, probably near the end of the visit, to discuss something I had written.
 “When you first got here,” he said dryly, “you were writing prose.”
 That was true.
 I had been writing the sort of referential prose that was (and still is) familiar fare in Science and Technology Studies, and which Steve is something of a master of.
 One presents one’s thoughts as the natural continuation of one or another rationally reconstructed history of ideas in which one presumes to be a participant.
 But my “true Penelope” was Wittgenstein and this urbane pose was starting to cause a strain.
-I wanted to “provide a clear view of the language” to produce a “perspicous presentation”; indeed, I was trying to “get off the dead and desensitized surface of the reader’s mind and on to a part that will register,” as Pound had put it somewhere.
+I wanted to “provide a clear view of the language” to produce a “perspicuous presentation”; indeed, I was trying to “get off the dead and desensitized surface of the reader’s mind and on to a part that will register,” as Pound had put it somewhere.
 “Philosophy must really only be composed in the manner of poetry,” said Wittgenstein.
 So I had stopped writing paragraphs and had begun making “remarks”.
 Wrong from the start?

 The Paper